mtait at cmu dot edu

 Office: Wean Hall 7124

 I am an NSF Postdoctoral Fellow in the Department of Mathematical Sciences at Carnegie Mellon University.
 I am mentored by Po-Shen Loh, and my previous advisors were Jacques Verstraete for my PhD and Sebi Cioaba for my MSc.
 My research is focused on extremal combinatorics broadly, mostly focused on topics in extremal and spectral graph theory, combinatorial number theory, and finite geometry.
+Generally speaking, I either use algebraic methods to prove combinatorial results or I use combinatorial methods to prove algebraic results.
 For more information on my research, see my papers (below), my CV, and my research statement.
-For information on my teaching philosophy, please see my teaching statement.
+For information on my teaching philosophy, please see my teaching statement and teaching page.
 I am supported by NSF grant DMS-1606350.

 Besides mathematics, I spend my time exercising, reading, cooking (and eating!), watching baseball, and playing ball sports (poorly).
 I grew up in Wilmington, Delaware and attended Concord High School where I participated in basketball, wrestling, cross-country, track and field, and math league.
 I then ran collegiate track for 4 years and am a University of Delaware record holder in the outdoor 4x800m relay (7:32.89) and the indoor Distance Medley Relay (9:50.12).
 After that, while in grad school, I competed (not very well) on the UCSD Cycling Team.
 Currently, I spend time hanging out with the Pittsburgh Hounds.